zorro-project/zorro/README.md

-# nym
+# PoP on StarkNet
-Monorepo for the Nym project
+Monorepo for a Proof of Personhood project on StarkNet.

+More details coming soon.